 Whether you’re using a charcoal or gas grill, your results will be excellent!

 Smithfield Fresh Pork is perfect any night on the grill, whether a great weeknight meal or getting together to barbecue with family and friends.
 Get grilling outdoors and enjoy the nice weather!
 I’m excited about hosting many backyard gatherings this summer!
+We love making Homemade Bruschetta for family picnics too!

 For more grilling content and recipes be sure and visit Facebook/CookingWithSmithfield